UC Santa Cruz (Modern Literature)

 I know a lot of people are passionate about what they teach-so am I. I also like to be correct.
 The mechanics, or basics, of any language is understanding the little things.
 I promise to help you understand the basics of what you're studying.
 From there, we can explore anything else you'd like to learn in the English and French languages.

 I have a fairly open schedule.
 Please contact me for more information.
 I look forward to hearing from you!
 I have a bachelor's degree in Modern Literature from UC Santa Cruz.
 Starting in high school, I had tutors help me in so many different subjects.
 In college, tutors became my peers.
 The one thing that separated the great tutors from the good ones was good communication.
-I'm a big fan
+I'm a big fan of listening to a student's specific goals and then creating a

 In most cases, tutors gain approval in a subject by passing a proficiency exam.
 For some subject areas, like music and art, tutors submit written requests to demonstrate their proficiency to potential students.
 If a tutor is interested but not yet approved in a subject, the subject will appear in non-bold font.
 Tutors need to be approved in a subject prior to beginning lessons.